For a detailed description of how to vote, go to the Secretary of the Commonwealth’s Voting Process website page.

 - Don’t know where to vote?
 Simply enter your address at www.wheredoivotema.com (provided by the Massachusetts Secretary of State) to find your ward and precinct and learn where your polling place is.
 The Newton Election Commission also offers a downloadable list of polling places in Newton.

 - Need a ride to the polls?
-Contact the LWVN at 617-383-4598 or email us to schedule a pickup on election day.
+Email us to schedule a pickup on election day.

 Thanks to legislation passed in 2014, early voting is now the law in Massachusetts for State and Federal General Elections.
 Certain primary elections may also have early voting.